tatumamckinnis/Markov/docs/details.md

 | "apple" | "pear" | "cherry" |
 | | | |

-then the method call `w.shiftAdd("lemon")` should return a new `WordGram` containing {"pear", "cherry", "lemon"}.
-Note that this new `WordGram` will not equal w.
+then the method call `w.shiftAdd("lemon")` should return a new `WordGram` containing {"pear", "cherry", "lemon"} in that order.
+Note that this new `WordGram` will not equal `w`.

 Note: To implement `shiftAdd()` you'll need to create a new `WordGram` object.
-The code in the method will still be able to assign values to the private instance variables of that object directly since the `shiftAdd()` method is in the `WordGram` class.
+The code you write in `shiftAdd` will be able to assign values to the private instance variables of that new object directly since the `shiftAdd()` method is in the `WordGram` class.

 ### The toString() method